melektron/el_std_cpp/include/el/msglink/networking_architecture.md

 Once the link has been defined, it can the be used when connecting with another communication party.
 The actual network connection part can vary greatly depending on the use case and is explained in more detail in [Networking topologies](#networking-topologies).

 For the communication to work, both parties need to have a compatible link.
-The link is compatible if all of the below are true:
+The link is compatible if all of the following conditions are true:

 - msglink versions are compatible
 - user defined link version (```EL_MSGLINK_LINK_VERSION(...)```) matches